coala/projects/data/projects/vulture.md

 ##### CODING PHASE 2

-- Configuring vulture so as to subsume a whitelist file by default.
+- Create whitelist files for popular Python frameworks like Django
 - If a way was found to offer source ranges, the removal of dead code is implemented for the VultureBear using a confidence value as threshold.
-- If no way was found, additional detection cases for vulture are implemented.
-  In this case the last milestone has to be reimplemented during the Bonding and coding phase 1 in cooperation with the coala and vulture mentors.

 ##### CODING PHASE 3
+- Implement additional detection cases for unreachable code
 - Update the API to easily transmit newly created data (confidence values, unreachable code, source range, etc.)
 - Integrate the resulting API with the VultureBear
 - All implemented code is fully tested and documented.